ScottLogic/blog/_posts/2024-11-13-building-an-assignment-algorithm-3.markdown

 </p>

 <ol>
-    <li><b>The initial oversubscribed score:</b> Each talk is given an initial oversubscribed score based on a sum of what choices people have made for that talk, minus a value representing the capacity of the talk venue.
-More details are given at the end of this expanding section.</li>
+    <li><b>The initial oversubscribed score:</b> Each talk is given an initial oversubscribed score based on a sum of what choices people have made for that talk, minus the "venue capacity score".
+More precise details are given at the <a href="#initialOversubscribedScore">end of this expanding section</a>.</li>
     <li><b>The oversubscribed ranking:</b> Order all the talks by the initial oversubscribed score, irrespective of slot to make an "oversubscribed list".
 A talk's order in the oversubscribed list is its oversubscribed ranking</li>
-    <li><b>The relative oversubscribed score:</b> Subtract each talk's oversubscribed ranking from the total number of talks in the whole conference.
+    <li><b>The relative oversubscribed score:</b> Subtract each talk's oversubscribed ranking from the total number of talks in the <u>whole conference</u>.
 Note we <u>don't</u> subtract this from the number of talks in a <u>slot</u>.</li>
     <li><b>The spread score:</b> For all the talks in a given slot, sum the relative oversubscribed scores.
 This is the slot’s “spread score”. </li>
 </ol>

 <p>
-For example, if a Talk A from Slot-1 is the most oversubscribed in the oversubscribed list from a 10 talk conference:
+For example, if a Talk-A from Slot-1 is the most oversubscribed in the oversubscribed list from a 10 talk conference:
 </p>

 <ul>
-    <li>Talk A's initial oversubscribed ranking = 1</li>
+    <li>Talk-A's initial oversubscribed ranking = 1</li>
-    <li>Talk A's relative oversubscribed score = 10-1 = 9</li>
+    <li>Talk-A's relative oversubscribed score = 10-1 = 9</li>
     <li>+9 to the Slot-1's spread score</li>
 </ul>

 <p>
-For Talk B from Slot-2, the last talk in the oversubscribed list (the least oversubscribed):
+For Talk-B from Slot-2, the last talk in the oversubscribed list (the least oversubscribed):
 </p>

 <ul>
-    <li>Talk B's initial oversubscribed ranking = 10</li>
+    <li>Talk-B's initial oversubscribed ranking = 10</li>
-    <li>Talk B's relative oversubscribed score = 10-10 = 0</li>
+    <li>Talk-B's relative oversubscribed score = 10-10 = 0</li>
     <li>+0 to the Slot-2's spread score.</li>
 </ul>